Ibrahim Matola

-Ibrahim Matola is a Liberal Politician Born (2 March 1972) Currently serving as Minister of Energy in the Office and Cabinet of Malawi.
-Matola previously was serving as the Chairman of the southern Region water board after being appointed by the President.
+Ibrahim Matola is a Malawian politician (born 2 March 1972), who served as the Minister of Energy in the Office and Cabinet of Malawi between 2022 and 2025.
+Matola previously served as the chairman of the southern region water board after being appointed by the President.

 National assembly

 As the leader of the UDF in the National Assembly, Matola has criticized the government for ignoring the concerns of the minority parties.
 Though the UDF was the governing party from 1994 to 2004, it currently the second largest opposition party with only fifteen out of the one hundred ninety four seats in the National Assembly.
 He has expressed concern that Malawi is returning to a one–party system.
 He has been vocally critical of the leadership of the majority Democratic Progressive Party, accusing them of "raping the country".
 During some particularly contentious debates, such as the debate regarding whether to change the Flag of Malawi, Matola has participated in walkouts of minority party members.

 During debates in the National Assembly he has clashed with George Chaponda.
 Matola has criticized Chaponda's record while serving with the UDP.

 He has traveled to the European Parliament in Brussels and to the Parliament of the United Kingdom in Westminster for the International Parliamentary Seminar.